 Binhi: A Greening Legacy

 It has always been the dream of the Lopez Group and First Gen Chairman Emeritus Oscar M. Lopez to help reforest the country, conscious and alarmed at the continued degradation of the country’s forests.
-As such, when First Gen purchased a controlling stake in PNOC Energy Development Corp. (now known as Energy Development Corporation or EDC) in November 2007, Mr. Lopez knew his dream of reforesting and saving those that can still be saved from denudation would finally be realized.
+As such, when First Gen purchased in November 2007 a controlling stake in PNOC Energy Development Corp. (now known as Energy Development Corporation or EDC), Mr. Lopez knew his dream of reforesting and saving those that can still be saved from denudation would finally be realized.

 After all, EDC is a geothermal company.
 Geothermal energy– steam and heat coming from the earth – is dependent on having water underneath the rocks.
 And the only way to have this continuously is by having a healthy watershed.
 Trees suck in water whenever it rains.
 A healthy forest cover is vital to sustaining the underground reservoir that provides geothermal energy.

-As such, First Gen through EDC launched in December 2008 a major reforestation project dubbed “Binhi: A Greening Legacy.”
+As such, First Gen through EDC launched in December 2008 a major reforestation project dubbed “BINHI: A Greening Legacy” (BINHI).
 “The modern Lopez Group has become one of the trailblazers of the corporate green movement, hence the rooting of “environmentalism in Philippine business” philosophy among the various Lopez companies and business partners,” Mr. Lopez said.
-“Binhi” targets to establish 1,000 hectares of forests annually over a period of ten years.
-What makes Binhi different from the usual tree planting is that EDC will use prime endangered Philippine tree species like the tindalo, kalantas, mayapis, mangkano in its activities.
-Thus, “Binhi” is not only a broadscale reforestation, it is also a biodiversity restoration project.
-The Binhi project has four modules designed to meet man’s specific needs.
-Thus, EDC came up with four modules: Tree for Food, Tree for Life, Tree for Leisure and Tree for the Future.
+BINHI targets to establish 1,000 hectares of forests annually over a period of ten years.
+What makes BINHI different from the usual tree planting is that EDC will use prime endangered Philippine tree species like the tindalo, kalantas, mayapis, mangkono in its activities.
+Thus, BINHI is not only a broad-scale reforestation; it is also a biodiversity restoration project.
+Designed to meet man’s specific needs, the BINHI project has four modules: Tree for Food, Tree for Life, Tree for Leisure and Tree for the Future.

-The “Tree for Food” module intends to accelerate the revegetation of denuded forestland and establish tree plantations and agro-forests that would provide a significant source of livelihood under sustained yield management for forest settlers living within EDC's geothermal reservations.
-A total of 5,000 hectares of plantation are targeted for this module over a ten-year period.
+The “Tree for Food” module intends to accelerate the re-vegetation of denuded forestland and establish tree plantations and agro-forests that would provide a significant source of livelihood under sustained yield management for forest settlers living within EDC's geothermal reservations.

 The “Tree for Life” involves bridging of forest gaps between mountain systems to address the fragmentation of habitats of these valuable ecosystems.
 By doing so, trees can continue to provide ecological services like water storage, carbon dioxide sequestration, oxygen release, etc.